inspire-1a03/eru-2020/docs/eru-day1.md

 - Create, edit, and version control files in a GitHub repository
 - Use GitHub Pages to share your results on an openly-accessible webpage

-## Part 1: Introduction to the module
+## Exercise 1: Introduction to the module

 The following introductory slideshow will be presented by Jay during the opening class.
 It provides an overview of the module, its components, expectations, and deliverables.

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRGF9iiknpFD8UbYc0AZwdgcNO8SvpcMJ73Y5ASyecBScyvJuylV-xTP95J_hA42YNe1FkxRFMuXxhE/embed?start=false&loop=true&delayms=15000" frameborder="0" width="640" height="389" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRGF9iiknpFD8UbYc0AZwdgcNO8SvpcMJ73Y5ASyecBScyvJuylV-xTP95J_hA42YNe1FkxRFMuXxhE/embed?start=false&loop=true&delayms=15000" frameborder="0" width="1280" height="749" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 <br>
 [View slides in PDF format](slides.pdf)
 <br>

-## Part 2: Intro to Arduinos, Sensors, and Actuators
+## Exercise 2: Intro to Arduinos, Sensors, and Actuators

 Follow along with this short presentation of the types of electronic components we'll be using in this module.
 Feel free to unpack your kit and check out the components.

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRGF9iiknpFD8UbYc0AZwdgcNO8SvpcMJ73Y5ASyecBScyvJuylV-xTP95J_hA42YNe1FkxRFMuXxhE/embed?start=false&loop=true&delayms=15000" frameborder="0" width="640" height="389" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTmmHAFZtXujn8wWzg8aTdFP0gDFyNTXNqNNpOPwptnSYu_14RDOZCadPCjTX0ELT_yyDm-w6Qh6fWv/embed?start=false&loop=true&delayms=15000" frameborder="0" width="1280" height="749" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-## Part 3: Getting Started
+## Exercise 3: Getting Started
 Now that you've unpacked your kit, it's time to plug in your Arduino and begin using it.
 ### Physically connect the Arduino
 - The Arduino can use the USB port to communicate with your computer, as well as draw power from is.
 Use the USB cable provided to connect the Arduino to your computer's USB port.
 If done correctly, the on-board LED labeled "**ON**" should light up.
 If this doesn't work, disconnect and attempt again.